lawalsegun2025/100_days_of_Code_Python_Bootcamp/README.md

 ---
 ## Day_14 Higer or Lower
 <p align="Justify">
 This game is comparing who had more followers on Instagram.
 You will compare two celebrities and guess which of them has more followers.
+If you guess wrong the game ends, but if you get it right, you score a point.
 </p>